kitao/pyxel/docs/README-abspath.md

 If the specified Pyxel resource file (.pyxres) exists, it will be loaded.
 If it does not exist, a new file will be created with the specified name.
 If the resource file is omitted, the name is `my_resource.pyxres`.

-After starting Pyxel Editor, you can switch the file by dragging and dropping another resource file.
+After starting Pyxel Editor, you can switch between resource files by dragging and dropping another resource file.

 The created resource file can be loaded with the `load` function.